Rismose/RisJavaCourse/README.md

 You literally **never** saw this and I will slice your f*cking throat **:)**

+## News `Update 2022-08-22`
+### **I have recently been adding a bunch of documentation and comments in EVERY single existing class file to clarify what things do, why they are there, and what is going on.**
 ## Source

 In this repo we have a ton of helpful classes for Java beginners, that explain certain things in Java.